pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Configuration

-If you intend using a Devantech relay device from the ETH or WIFI ranges then you must configure the device on your network before attempting to use it with this plugin.
+If you intend using a Devantech relay module from the ETH or WIFI ranges then you must configure the device on your network before attempting to use it with this plugin.